 Half term activities for a fun spring break

 No, not a bushtucker trial but perhaps a different cuisine.
 We’re taking the kids to Wagamas, Yo Sushi or our local Japanese restaurant to try some Japanese cuisine (primarily to see the expression on Ieuan’s face), but you could ring the changes with an authentic curry house or perhaps Chinese.
 We love The Summer Palace Chinese Restaurant in Llandaff in the shadow of the magnificent cathedral.

 Try the theatre

 There is nothing like live theatre, particularly where musicals are concerned.
-We’re looking forward to Shrek the Musical which is coming to the Wales Millennium Centre in April but there are plenty of shows and contemporary theatre productions happening before then.
+We’ve recently enjoyed Matilda at the Wales Millennium Centre and there are loads of shows and contemporary theatre productions happening this season at venues near you.
 Look out for interactive theatre workshops for acting, singing and dancing or even puppetry or mime.